SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 | Grammar        | French       | Geography     | English       | Religion     | Art             |

 {: .box-note}
-<span class="material-icons-outlined">psychology_alt</span> **But what is Italian?** In Italy we study Italian in all its facets: we analyze its grammar, we write essays to train our expression and argumentative skills, we read excerpts from Italian books and we study the Italian works and authors of the past (*Dante Alighieri*, *Petrarca*, *Boccaccio*, *Leopardi*, *Manzoni*, etc).
+<span class="material-icons-outlined">psychology_alt</span> **But what is Italian?** In Italy we study Italian in all its facets: we analyze its grammar, we write essays to train our expression and argumentative skills, we read excerpts from Italian books and we study the Italian works and authors of the past (*Dante Alighieri*, *Petrarca*, *Boccaccio*, *Leopardi*, *Manzoni*, etc.).
 The enormous variety of what we study is the reason why we divide Italian into smaller categories, i.e. Anthology (excerpts from Italian literary works), Grammar and Literature.

 At the end of the three years, students must take the *esame di terza media* (middle school exam), composed by:
 - written Italian test (write an essay)